Loader gif

 What if I earn money from a side gig?

 If you work part-time or are self-employed during your period of unemployment, you might be eligible for partial unemployment benefits.
-You will generally need to report to your state the amount of your gross income from those sources.
+You will generally need to report to your state the amount of your from those sources.
 Failure to do so may constitute fraud.

 All the states take unemployment insurance claim frauds seriously.
 They may impose serious penalties if you make false claims such as not reporting income.